IlyasKadi/runbook/2_http.md

 - Check for file inclusions to the file `/etc/passwd`.
 - Use null bytes `%00` to surpass forced file extensions.
+- Use `.././..` to bypass `../../` filters.
-- Add suffix `/etc/passwd/.` to bypass file blacklisting.
+- Add suffix `/etc/passwd/.` to bypass filters.
-- Use relative paths `dir/../../file/path` to bypass dir whitelisting.
+- Use relative paths `dir/../../file/path` to bypass filters.
 - Go for remote file inclusions.